-Please provide an organizational structure detailing the reporting relationships of each individual as well as the main roles and responsibilities of each member within the team.
+Bidders should provide an organizational structure detailing the reporting relationships of each individual as well as the main roles and responsibilities of each member within the team.
 Disclose any intentions to outsource or subcontract portions of the project to other sources.
 Provide company name, specific work being outsourced, percentage of the overall project, etc.

+For this purpose, reference is made to Section 0.4 – if the Bid submitted is not to be exercised solely by a Single Bidder (i.e., in case the Bidder shall use subcontractors, or in case the Bid is submitted in the form of a joint Bid), in each part of the Bid Response, the identity of the entity performing the relevant Services or supplying the products, should be stated specifically.